realitytracing/Reality-Tracing-WIP/human-foundations/locality-constraints-and-direction.md

 A constraint that did not bind attempts to reason around it would not be a constraint at all.

 Examples:

 - Attention limits constrain theories about attention
 - Energy limits constrain plans to exceed energy
-- Rate limits constrain attempts to optimize faster
+- Rate limits constrain attempts to accelerate beyond viability

-This reflexivity prevents epistemic overreach and self-exempting models.
+Reflexivity prevents epistemic overreach and self-exempting models.

 ---

 ## No Separation Between Constraint and Locality

-There is no clean line where locality ends and constraints begin.
+There is no clean boundary where locality ends and constraints begin.

-Constraints are **inside locality**, but they differ in role.
+Constraints are inside locality.
+They differ only in structural persistence.

 A precise formulation:

-> **Locality is the full evolving state of a system.
+> Locality is the full evolving state of a system.
-> Constraints are those elements of locality that are invariant in presence, variable in range, and reflexive in application.**
+> Constraints are those elements of locality that are invariant in presence, variable in range, and reflexive in application.

 This preserves:

 - Unity of the system
 - Variability of experience
 - Persistence of limits